jasonsbarr/how-to-think-like-a-programmer/manuscript/08-algorithms.md

 # Intermediate Programming

 Now that you've grasped the basics of programming in JavaScript, we'll take it up a level.
-We'll dig more deeply into JavaScript features, and you'll also start learning more about how to design programs and write them more effectively.
+We'll dig more deeply into JavaScript features, and you'll also start learning more about algorithms, designing data structures, and how to design effective programs.

 # Basic Algorithms